The Power of Impermanence

 This majority hold, however, is sliding.

-A growing movement of asset holders and asset allocators are committed to unlocking extraordinary results in their lifetimes and are seeking new frameworks, tools and partners to fuel a more urgent approach to philanthropy.
+A growing movement of asset holders and asset allocators are committed to the idea that today’s money should solve today’s problems.
+In doing so, we have seen these leaders unlock extraordinary results in their lifetimes and are seeking new frameworks, tools and partners to fuel this more urgent approach to philanthropy.

-Specifically, we asked a group of 8 philanthropic leaders, all of whom are adopting this time-bound strategy, to discuss the philosophy, practice and promise of impermanence.
+In the midst of this movement, we asked a group of eight philanthropic leaders, all of whom are adopting this time-bound strategy, to discuss the philosophy, practice and promise of impermanence.

-Watch the CO.created short film above to see what their powerful responses.
+Watch the CO.created short film above to hear their powerful responses.
 Then, sign up to receive the Impermanence Report, which is due out in early 2026.
-If you’re curious about exploring philanthropic impermanence, the report will have vital tools to help you get on your journey.
+If you’re curious about exploring philanthropic impermanence, the report will have vital tools and insights to guide you on your journey.

 Send Me The Impermanence Report